From a notepad to Katana: how The Byron Co-op upgraded their mindful food business

-Byron Co-op are creating mindful food products in the health and wellness capital of Australia, and thanks to Katana, their workflows are running smoothly and sales and accounting are integrated with manufacturing.
+The Byron Co-op create mindful food products in the health and wellness capital of Australia.
+And thanks to Katana, their workflows are running smoothly and sales and accounting are integrated with manufacturing.

 I’m very happy with Katana.
 It doesn’t have every single thing I want but you guys are going in the right direction, and I’m really happy.
 I feel heard by your team, I get good information and I’m told what lies in the future.

-In the words of James Bennett, the co-founder of one of their members, Mindful Foods, “The Byron Co-Op is a collective of conscious brands from the Health & Wellness Capital of Australia.”
+In the words of James Bennett, the co-founder of one of their subsidiary companies, Mindful Foods, “The Byron Co-op is a collective of conscious brands from the Health & Wellness Capital of Australia.”

-As the name suggests, they manufacture food products with a focus on health, nourishment, and mindful eating, and are one of the 24 member companies who form of the Byron Co-Op, based in Byron Bay, the health and wellness capital of Australia.
+As the name suggests, Mindful Foods manufacture food products with a focus on health, nourishment, and mindful eating.
+They are one of the 24 member companies who form The Byron Co-op, based in Byron Bay, the health and wellness capital of Australia.

 The challenge they faced